CLOSING THE STATE/FEDERAL GAP:

 2017-2022 Road & Bridge Plan - A map of projects funded in the 2017 budget and planned for the next five years (2018-2022) often referred to as the Capital Improvement Plan or CIP.
 Projects in these years have been programmed with the County’s share of the projects’ cost.
 The majority of projects shown, with the exception of the major rehabilitation projects, will require cost participation from other agencies.

-Unfunded High Priority Projects - A map of projects under consideration for funding from the County Transportation Tax Proposal.
+Unfunded High Priority Projects - 20-Year Plan - A map of projects for the next 20 years under consideration for funding from the County Transportation Tax Proposal.
 All projects shown on the map need additional revenue to be constructed.

 Combined Plan: CIP and High Priority Projects - A map showing both CIP and Unfunded High Priority Projects.